Coventry Building Society Arena: North Stand

 When the ground first opened, the stand was known as the Coventry Evening Telegraph stand and was the main stand for Coventry City supporters that sang during games.
-After the sponsorship deal ran out for the stand, it became known as the North Stand but then renamed again after the Wasps' purchase of the Alan Higgs Charity share of Arena Coventry Limited.
+After the sponsorship deal ran out for the stand, it became known as the North Stand, but was then renamed again after the Wasps' purchase of the Alan Higgs Charity share of Arena Coventry Limited.
 After attendances dropping due to boycotts against the ownership, Coventry City announced that for the 2014–15 season that the stand would be closed for football matches due to costs but would be opened if the demand is there, however tickets could still be bought there for Wasps' fixtures.
-Coventry City have reopened the North Stand ahead of the 2021–22 season.
+Coventry City reopened the North Stand ahead of the 2021–22 season.
+It currently houses the club's family area and general admission seating.

 West Stand

 The only two-tier stand at the stadium, it consists of a larger lower tier below the upper tier, which consists of corporate hospitality boxes.
 Also situated on this side of the stadium are hotel rooms, which have a view of the pitch.
 In the corner between this stand and the South Stand is a police control box.
 This is the only stand that offers cushioned seats and it also provides seating for directors as well as the media.
+Recent years have seen the addition of a private lounge for premium ticketholders (known as the Vodafone Lounge during Wasps' tenure after their main sponsor, now renamed "The Mill") and new hospitality experiences on the upper balcony.

 East Stand

-The East Stand provided a video screen in the corner by the South Stand until 2018, this corner soon became known as the singers' corner to Coventry fans as first called by Aidy Boothroyd, when he was manager of the Sky Blues.
+The East Stand provided a video screen in the corner by the South Stand until 2018.
+This corner soon became known as the singers' corner to Coventry fans as first called by Aidy Boothroyd, when he was manager of the Sky Blues; ever since, it has been the primary source of atmosphere at the ground.
 This is where the main cameras are positioned.
 The stand has been formerly known as the NTL stand and the Tesco Stand.
-In 2021, in response to Coventry Building Society's sponsorship deal the black seats which previously spelt Ricoh were rearranged to spell Wasps.
+In 2021, in response to Coventry Building Society's sponsorship deal, the black seats which previously spelt Ricoh were rearranged to spell Wasps.
+Following Wasps' bankruptcy and the purchase of the ground by Mike Ashley, the Wasps seats were removed and replaced with seats that spelt Frasers.
+Safe standing was installed in the top of Singers' Corner ahead of the 2024-25 season.